Tux Web Services

 Plain HTML and PHP:

 To run cgi-bin applications using PHP, place the appropriate files in public_html/cgi-bin.
-These can be accessed at https://www.cs.drexel.edu/~abc123/cgi-bin/ where abc123 is your Drexel username.
+These sites can be accessed at https://www.cs.drexel.edu/~abc123/cgi-bin/ in your web browser.
+Replace abc123 with your own Drexel username.

 Please also see: